Communication-Enhanced Tutoring for Efficient Decentralized Multi-Agent Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge the Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within the computational grant no. PLG/2025/018560 and no. PLG/2025/017992.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2025/018560.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2026/019802.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: WCSS) for providing computer facilities and support within computational grant no. PLG/2026/019115.
 We thank the University of Warsaw for providing access to the computing infrastructure.